-The other night my husband wanted to watch Easter Parade with Fred Astaire and Judy Garland.
+The other night I watched Easter Parade with Fred Astaire and Judy Garland.
 Ever busy, I almost pulled out my historical research, or my sewing to do during the movie, but finally decided to sit back, close the laptop, set aside the sewing needles, and soak in perky music, fun story lines and fashion history.

 My favorite song is "I'm Just a Fella, a Fella with an Umbrella" and I still wish Hannah had ended up with Jonathan. (sigh)